Thomas Mercer

 Judge Thomas Mercer (March 11, 1813 – May 25, 1898) was a pioneer associated with the early history of Seattle.
 Seattle's Mercer Street and Mercer Island in Lake Washington bear his name.

 Biography

 Early life

-Mercer was born in Harrison County, Ohio on March 11, 1813, and was the eldest son of Aaron and Jane (Dickerson) Mercer, natives of Virginia and Pennsylvania, respectively.
+Mercer was born in Harrison County, Ohio on March 11, 1813, and was the eldest son of Aaron and Jane (Dickerson) Mercer, themselves born in Virginia and Pennsylvania, respectively.
 Aaron Mercer moved to Ohio in boyhood, being among the pioneers of that country.
-He learned the process of manufacturing woollen cloths and blankets and then operated his own factory very successfully for a number of years.
+He learned the process of manufacturing woolen cloths and blankets and then operated his own factory very successfully for a number of years.

 Illinois

 In 1834 he was among the pioneer settlers at Princeton, Bureau County, Illinois.
 The eldest of fourteen, Thomas's education was chiefly in the school of necessity.
 As labor was the chief occupation of the pioneer, and in the noble army of workers Judge Mercer has been arrayed throughout his life, he was a bright, active boy, quick in mathematics and mechanical work.

 His boyhood was passed in the factory of his father, and with his systematic methods and recognized ability he became foreman at the age of fourteen and operated the factory up to 1834, when the family removed to Illinois and engaged in farming.
 In 1830 young Mercer started a store in a little, old log cabin in Princeton, pursuing this enterprise for a year, before abandoning it because of the close confinement it entailed.

 He then returned to farming.
 In 1837 he took part in the division of Putnam County and the organization of Bureau County.
 Elected clerk of the new county, he soon relinquished the job, which paid only 25 cents a day, to someone else.